Searcher Task Accomplishment is the next big SEO factor that Google cares about.

 Scouring the world wide web

-Before you start writing your blog post, first you need to make a list of goals you’re willing to accomplish in your blog post.
+Before you start writing your blog post, make a list of goals you want to accomplish in your post.

-Here you need to pay careful attention to the keywords that start with the word – “how to”.
+Pay close attention to keywords that start with “how to”.

-You can also browse the Reddit, Quora, and other forums when it comes to the topic that you’re writing.
+You can also check Reddit, Quora, and other forums related to your topic to discover what people are actually asking about.

-In this thread, I can point out the two needs of the users starting a blog.
+In this thread, I can point out the two needs of users starting a blog.

-So now, in my blog post, I can help people accomplish/satisfy these goals or needs.
+So now, in my blog post, I can help people accomplish these goals.

-You can also conduct a poll or survey on Facebook or with your email list, asking them what are their goals pertaining to the topic you’re gonna write about.
+Run a quick poll on Facebook or send a survey to your email list asking about their goals for the topic you’re writing about.

 Tapping in your CRM

-If you have your own products and services, you definitely have a CRM in place with all your prospects and qualified customers’ data.
+If you have products or services, you already have a CRM filled with prospect and customer data.

-1. Schedule a free 121 session with them, about how you can improve
+1. Schedule free 1-on-1 sessions: Talk directly with customers about how you can improve

-Ask yourself – “What goals helped them to buy your product?”.
+Ask yourself – “What goals helped them decide to buy?”

 Map those goals to the stages of your funnel

-If you see a typical sales funnel, you’ve three stages.
+If you look at a typical sales funnel, you’ll see three main stages.

 Marketing funnel

-1. Awareness: In the awareness stage, you’ll be introducing the people regarding the need for what you do and your brand.
-There’ll be some goals that people need to achieve in this stage of the funnel, map them in your content marketing framework.
+1. Awareness: At this stage, you’ll introduce people to what you do and your brand.
+Map out the goals people need to achieve here in your content marketing framework.

-2. Interest: In this stage, you’ll be educating the people about the benefits of your product or benefits of what your product does.
-You’ll be providing tremendous value for your readers.
+2. Interest: Here, you’ll educate people about your product benefits or what your product does.
+This is where you provide tons of value to your readers.

-3. Consideration: In this stage, you’ll be focusing on aggravating pain problems of your users and helping them to consider your product or solving their problems or accomplishing their goals.
+3. Consideration: In this stage, you’ll highlight the pain problems of your users and help them consider your product as a solution to their problems or goals.

-4. Intent: You’ll be helping them to come up with the logical reasons why they need to consider your product or service.
+4. Intent: You’ll help readers come up with logical reasons why they should consider your product or service.

-5. Evaluation: In this stage, you’ll be clearly showcasing your USP and comparing your product with other competitors.
+5. Evaluation: Here, you’ll clearly showcase your USP and compare your product with competitors.

-6. Purchase: Here you’ll be providing content to the people that let them convert.
+6. Purchase: This is where you provide content that helps people convert.
 This will typically be a sales page, money blog post, etc.

 A simple example of this would be a set of blog posts for a “start blogging” funnel.